uwasystemhealth/IndEAAv2/docs/docs/developer/automated_testing_and_ci.md

 #### Pro Tip: Cypress Studio
 You can write tests by recording your action such as typing and clicking.
 Read more about [Cypress studio](https://docs.cypress.io/guides/references/cypress-studio) here.
 Please modularise and clean the test after using the recorder to make it easier to maintain.

-???+ info "Cypress Version"
-    The cypress version is set to 9.7.0 because Cypress studio is an amazing tool that is removed in version 10.
-This is to be reconsidered by the Cypress team.

 ## Continuous Integration - Github Actions

 We use [github actions](https://github.com/features/actions) for our continuous integration.
 All the code being used for github actions can be seen in `.github/workflows/ci.yml`.
 This is the Continuous integration that runs for every commit on a pull request.